 After a tragedy in Slacks Creek, the Queensland State Coroner presented evidence that the type, positioning and interconnectedness of smoke alarms are crucial to ensuring how effective a smoke alarm is in alerting people to the presence of a fire.
 He recommended two major changes that form the basis of this legislation.

-These recommendations were put to government with support of Master Electricians Australia, with new laws coming into effect in Queensland from January 1 2017.
+These recommendations were put to government with support of Master Electricians Australia and new laws came into effect in Queensland on 1 January 2017.
 They apply to new domestic dwellings, rental properties, and properties that are undergoing substantial renovations.

 What Type of Smoke Alarms Does Your Home Have?

 There are two types of smoke alarms; photoelectric and ionisation.